 In order to gather in-person public input, the Parks and Recreation Committee held a Public Input Session at Elmwood Township Hall.
 The Committee and facilitators kept the session as informal as possible in order to foster conversations and gather comment on existing facilities, future goals, the concept of an ideal park, as well as to provide information on planning efforts at the Marina and preliminary survey results.
-This meeting was open to the public and advertised in advance on the Township's website, and notice was provided in the survey notice sent out on July 15, 2022.
-The minutes from this meeting can be found in Appendix 9 - Public Input, Notices, Meetings and Hearings.
+This meeting was open to the public and advertised in advance via the Leelanau Enterprise newspaper, on the Township's website, and notice was provided in the survey notice sent out on July 15, 2022.

-REVIEW / RECOMMENDATION FOR CONSIDERATION - Parks and Recreation Committee - 5-Year Parks and Recreation Plan Update Final Review (October 25, 2022)
+REVIEW / RECOMMENDATION FOR CONSIDERATION - Parks and Recreation Committee -5-Year Parks and Recreation Plan Update Final Review (October 25, 2022)

 A formal meeting was held by the Parks and Recreation Committee to discuss the updated draft 2023 5-year Parks and Recreation Plan.
-This Parks and Recreation Committee meeting was open to the public.
-At this meeting, the Parks and Recreation Committee passed a motion to recommend the Draft Plan for consideration and a Public Hearing before the Township Board.
-The minutes from this meeting can be found in Appendix 9 - Public Input, Notices, Meetings and Hearings.
+This Parks and Recreation Committee meeting was open to the public and the minutes can be can be found in Appendix 10.
+At this meeting, the Parks and Recreation Committee passed a mortion to recommend the Draft Plan for consideration and a Public Hearing before the Township Board.